 FREE RANGE OR ORGANIC

 Whilst there is no EU legal definition of free range regarding pigs, Member States are obliged to adhere to legislation regarding labelling claims and therefore labels denoting free range should provide outdoor access and would not normally use confinement systems like sow stalls and farrowing crates.

 EU COMMERCIAL PRODUCERS OF CAGED SOWS

-EU Organic legislation

-EU Organic legislation prohibits the use of all cages and requires an outdoor run with provision of bedding.
+EU Organic legislation EU Organic legislation prohibits the use of all cages and requires an outdoor run with provision of bedding.
 It also allows piglets to remain with their mother for longer, reducing stress and the need for antibiotics.
+QUAIL At least 140 million quail are farmed in the EU for their meat and eggs.
+Many of these are kept in cages where they are unable to perform even basic behaviours.
+This suffering is completely unnecessary as humane alternatives are available.

-Perhaps one of the worst welfare problems for caged quail relates to their innate fear response.
+The misery of living in cages Perhaps one of the worst welfare problems for caged quail relates to their innate fear response.
 When in danger, quail use rapid, upward flight to escape.
 This response can be easily triggered in cage systems, for example, when people enter the barns housing the cages, and can lead to injury as the birds hit the top of the cage, head first.
 As with laying hens, the movement of quail in cages is severely restricted and they can experience extreme frustration.
 They are unable to perform most of their natural behaviours, including running, dust-bathing and foraging.
 In some farms, as many as 80 birds are kept in a single cage and have very limited space, which causes stress, increases the risk of feather pecking and decreases food intake.

-Higher welfare systems for quail include free range as well as welldesigned barn systems that give sufficient space, and environmental enrichment, such as dust baths.
+Higher welfare alternatives Higher welfare systems for quail include free range as well as welldesigned barn systems that give sufficient space, and environmental enrichment, such as dust baths.
 Some barn systems also provide outdoor access.
 It is important for quail to be provided with adequate ground cover to mimic their natural environment and help prevent them feeling fearful, while still allowing them enough space to fly up.

-There is currently no species-specific legislation protecting farmed quail.
+Legislation There is currently no species-specific legislation protecting farmed quail.
 General EU Farm Directive legislation and country-specific welfare legislation will apply, but these do not provide any specific protection for quail, meaning that barren battery cages, as seen below, are routinely used.
+WHAT ACTION IS NEEDED?